daleonpz/stwin_AI_vowel_recognition/README.md

 # Introduction
 The objective of this project was to train a neural network for **vowel recognition** based on **Inertial Movement Unit (IMU)** measurements and deploy it on the dev board [STEVAL-STWINKT1](https://www.st.com/en/evaluation-tools/steval-stwinkt1.html) from STM32.

+The neural network is based on two layers of CNN + BN + ReLU, a Global Average Pooling layers and a Fully Connected + Softmax layer.
+The size of the neural network is **13KB**, and has **85% accuracy on the testset**.

 Workflow overview:

 ![Project Workflow](/docs/_images/workflow.png)